MitchellSmithDev/UnityRuntimeConsole/README.md

 #### GameManager.hideCursor
 `public static bool hideCursor`<br />
 Boolean to enable or disable the mouse cursor.
-By default it is `true`.
+By default it is `false`.

 #### GameManager.UsingConsole
 `public static bool UsingConsole`<br />